xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

 Still this simple mechanism is quite inefficient for several reasons - it stops the data flow on the OS-pty for every single chunk (worst case - a single byte), waits a tiny bit for the processing to re-enable the data flow afterwards.
 The waits will sum up to a rather big idle time, furthermore the needed kernel context switches for the blocking/unblocking of the OS-pty will create additional nonsense workload.
 In the end the total throughput will drop.

-If more layers are involved (e.g. websockets), their processing/latency will further add on top resulting in a really bad throughput.
+If more layers are involved (e.g. websockets), their processing/latency will further add more on top resulting in a really bad throughput.

 ## Ideas for a better mechanism

 A more advanced mechanism would try to lower the needs for `pause` and `resume` calls.
-This can be achieved by measuring the written data as watermark, compare it with high and low limits and use write callbacks as a commit response:
+This can be achieved by measuring the written data as a "watermark", compare it with high and low limits and use write callbacks as a commit response:

 ```Javascript
 const HIGH = 100000;